mysterymath/lcc6502/README.md

   * ASCII '{' is mapped to inverse '['.
   * ASCII '}' is mapped to inverse ']'.
   * ASCII '~' is mapped to inverse '-'.
-  * ASCII vertical tab is mapped (arbitrarily) to "Cursor Down".
+  * ASCII vertical tab is mapped (somewhat arbitrarily) to "Cursor Down".
   * ASCII form feed is mapped to "Clear Screen".
   * ASCII alert is mapped to "Buzzer".
-  * ASCII carriage return is mapped (artificially) to "Cursor Left".
+  * ASCII carriage return is mapped (somewhat arbitrarily) to "Cursor Left".
   * All other members of the basic character set take their natural mappings.
   * An alternative mapping is provided for the internal ROM character mapping.
 * For the Commodore 64 the execution character set is PETSCII.